liang162/Restaurant-App/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [x] Search results page
-   - [ ] Infinite scroll for restaurant results.
+   - [x] Infinite scroll for restaurant results.
-   - [ ] Implement map view of restaurant results.
+   - [x] Implement map view of restaurant results.
-- [ ] Implement the restaurant detail page.
+- [x] Implement the restaurant detail page.

 The following **additional** features are implemented:

 - [x] Keybaord dismiss on scroll

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc)

-1.
-2.

 ## Video Walkthrough